gunthercox/ChatterBot/docs/glossary.rst

    adapters
       A base class that allows a ChatBot instance to execute some kind of functionality.

+   chat bot
+      Computer software that can converse conversation with human users or other chat bots [1]_.

    logic adapter
       An adapter class that allows a ChatBot instance to select a response to